MagantiSreelekha/Distributed-Learning-with-SimCLR/README.md

 _**from torch.nn.parallel import DistributedDataParallel**_

+https://pytorch.org/tutorials/intermediate/ddp_tutorial.html - use this link to learn about DDP in pytorch

 The model file used is directly a pytorch github model file

 To run the model in distributed environment use the command